jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

 ```
 Firstly, I predicted model by sweeping min_to_stop(minToSplit).
 Below graph indiciates as increasing the **overfitting** **underfitting**

+The number of mutual information words can decrease accruacy (overfitting - )

 ![prob2_param_sweep_by_min_to_split_1_50_100_200_400](prob2_param_sweep_by_min_to_split_1_50_100_200_400.png)

 * Feature Selection Improvement by